 What Percentage of Motorcycle Accidents Result in Death?

 They may be fun and economical to ride, but the odds of surviving a motorcycle accident are against you.
-As previously cited, the NHTSA reports that you are 29 times more likely to be killed in a collision than occupants of other types of motor vehicles, and 5,014 riders died in crashes in 2019.
+As previously cited, the NHTSA reports that you are 29 times more likely to be killed in a collision than occupants of other types of motor vehicles, and 5,014 riders died in crashes in 2021.
+This is the highest number of motorcyclists killed since FARS started data collection in 1975.

 What Type of Motorcycle Accident Causes the Most Deaths per Year?

-The accompanying chart shows that single-vehicle crashes, such as a motorcyclist losing control of the vehicle on a wet or snow-covered road account for 39.87% of fatal accidents.
-The majority of fatal crashes, 52.61%, involved a motorcycle and one other vehicle.
+The accompanying chart shows that single-vehicle crashes in 2021, such as a motorcyclist losing control of the vehicle on a wet or snow-covered road, account for 38.82% of fatal accidents.
+The majority of fatal crashes, 53.25%, involved a motorcycle and one other vehicle.
 The remaining fatal crashes involved three or more vehicles.

 Source: National Safety Council